 Windows Installer security policies include, Always install with elevated privileges, Prohibit rollback, and Disable media source for any install.

 Computer security policies include, Disable Ctrl+Alt+Del requirement for logon, Restrict CD-ROM access to locally logged-on user only, Prevent user from changing file type association, etc.

-For details on various out-of-the-box Windows Configurations supported by Desktop Central, refer to Windows Configurations.
+For details on various out-of-the-box Windows Configurations supported by Endpoint Central, refer to Windows Configurations.